QRZ Call Sign Lookup

-Admission will be $4 per person children 12 and under free
+Admission will be $5 per person children 12 and under free

 Indoor tables at $15.00 in advance

 Great food and drink

-VE Testing after the event (1p)!
+VE Test Sessions after the Event

 From I-75 take I-4 west to Hillsborough Avenue (US 92) exit west to 22nd Street and turn North on 22nd Street, TARC is located at on the right at the end of 22nd Street.

-Public Demo of Emergency Communications commencing 2:00 PM Saturday, June 24th until 2:00 PM Sunday, June 25th
+Public Demo of Emergency Communications commencing 2:00 PM Saturday, June 22nd until 2:00 PM Sunday, June 23th, 2019.

 Tampa Amateur Radio Club (TARC)